 - Healthcare Technologies

 I am the deputy programme lead for BSc and MSc Physiotherapy programmes, working closely with colleagues to provide a nationally leading pre-regristration programme (Complete University Guide No1-2 rank since 2018).
 I lead a module in the first year of the programmes titles 'Clinical Assessment and Treatment' and work with colleagues to teach the musculoskeletal programme.
 I also teach across our Post-graduate taught courses, including Amputee Rehabilitation and MSc dissertation modules.

 His research incorporates a multidisciplinary approach including academics from UoS, the UK, and international collaborators.
 He is responsible for efficient functioning of state-of-the-art laboratory facilities and supervising student researchers, including PhDs, masters and internships.
 He is a local leader of the South Central Hub of the Council of Allied Health Professionals Research (CAHPR), participating in national strategy meetings.
-He has developed an international reputation in his research field, where his role include being the scientific chair of the EPUAP, member of International Standards Organisation groups (ISO/TC 173/WG11), and a member of the editorial board of Journal of Tissue Viability.
+He has developed an international reputation in his research field, where his role include being the scientific chair of the EPUAP, member of International Standards Organisation groups (ISO/TC 173/WG11), and a member of the editorial board of Journal of Tissue Viability and Clinical Biomechanics.

 He collaborates with a number of industrial partners, testing and developing medical device innovations.
 With colleagues in the Faculty of Engineering, he has successfully spun out a company, Radii Devices Ltd, which provides cutting edge technologies to support medical device design in prosthetics and orthotics.
 The company has attracted funding from both hedge fund investors and UKRI (Innovate UK).